 Tickets – Pricelist

-The ticket entitles you to use the Museum on a given day without time limits.
+The ticket entitles you to use the Museum on a given day with 1h45min time limit.
 Discounted tickets are intended for children up to 18 years of age and adults from 60 years of age.
 Children under 15 years of age can use the museum only under the supervision of adults, Family ticket allows entry for 2 adults and 2 children up to 18 years old.

 Tickets for individuals can be purchased on site without prior reservation.
 Organized trips and school groups must have such reservations.
 Please contact such us for it.